BIOL275-MSUM/BIOL275-MSUM.github.io/lab-3.md

     -   Code for plots works

--   R Markdown document

-    -   Correct YAML header
+-   Lab Report (lab-report.md)

     -   Questions answered correctly

-    -   Code for figures

-    -   Figures are correct
+    -   The two Figures are correct

         -   Figures look good (text appropriate size, etc)
         -   Axis labels are correct

     -   Format of report is not significantly changed from the template (answers are easily distinguished from questions.

+    -   Links to peer-review Issues included

+    -   Session info included

 -   Lab report has been peer-reviewed at least once

--   README is complete and includes links to your peer reviews
+-   README is complete

 -   Submitted link to repository on D2L